sltptr/lessrss/README.md

     alt="LSS Logo" style="max-width: 80%; width: 1200px; height: auto;">
 </div>

-<p align="center">(but still simple enough)</p>
+### Updates / Issues

+08/11/24 - Test coverage needs improvement, alembic mostly unused for now, could add build testing, needs documentation for initial setup and probably an init script to help out

 ### Motivation

-RSS is great, but there's always opportunities for improvement.
-Having used a feed reader for the better part of a year, I wanted to see if RSS could be augmented with a simple recommender system that highlights the more interesting content.

-LSS is that solution, through simple click-tracking it learns to predict if you would read new entries by their titles.
-Effectively, this means LSS is a simple content-based filter that you can wrap around your feeds.
+Having used a feed reader for the better part of a year, I wanted to see if RSS could be augmented with a simple recommender system which highlights the content I'd find more interesting.
+LSS is that solution, just through click-tracking it learns to predict if you would read new RSS items by their titles.

 ### Features

-- Filter with a combination of TF-IDF Logistic Regression and DistilBERT classification.
+- Filter with a combination of classical TF-IDF regression and transformer-based DistilBERT classification.
-- Toggle show all results from a feed, regardless of predictions.
+- Toggle filtering for individual feeds if you want to see all items.
-- Set default and specific weighted predictions for each feed.
+- Set weights for each classifier, their weighted softmaxes are added up to classify items.

 ### Setup